verilog-to-routing/vtr-verilog-to-routing/doc/src/vtr/run_vtr_flow.rst

 .. option:: -elaborator <ELABORATOR>

-    Specify the elaborator of the synthesis flow for ODIN II [odin, yosys]
+    Specifies the elaborator of the synthesis flow for ODIN II [odin, yosys]

     **Default:** odin

 .. option:: -top_module <TOP_MODULE>

-                    Specify the name of the module in the design that should be considered as top
+    Specifies the name of the module in the design that should be considered as top

 .. option:: -coarsen

-    Notify ODIN II if the input BLIF is coarse-grain
+    Notifies ODIN II if the input BLIF is coarse-grain

     **Default:** False

 .. option:: -fflegalize

-    Make flip-flops rising edge for coarse-grain input BLIFs in the techmap (ODIN II synthesis flow generates rising edge FFs by default, should be used for Yosys+Odin-II)
+    Makes flip-flops rising edge for coarse-grain input BLIFs in the techmap (ODIN II synthesis flow generates rising edge FFs by default, should be used for Yosys+Odin-II)

     **Default:** False

 .. option:: -encode_names

-    Enable Odin-II utilization of operation-type-encoded naming style for Yosys coarse-grained RTLIL nodes
+    Enables Odin-II utilization of operation-type-encoded naming style for Yosys coarse-grained RTLIL nodes

     **Default:** False

 .. option:: -yosys_script <YOSYS_SCRIPT>

-    Supplies Yosys with a .ys script file (similar to Tcl script), including synthesis steps. (default: None)
+    Supplies Yosys with a .ys script file (similar to Tcl script), including synthesis steps.

+    **Default:** None

 .. option:: -parser <PARSER>